 Hence, sustainable tourism can be compared with eco-friendly, green, slow and local.

 Why and how to travel more sustainable

 Flying, cruise ships and ferries have a huge negative impact on our earth, because of their vast CO2-emissions.
 We hope that in the future there will be an increasing number of tourists stop legitimating long-distance trips and cruise holidays with their personal compulsion to see the most remote places.

 Slow Tourism – quality over quantity

-Slow tourism means letting go stress and speed.
+Slow tourism means letting go of stress and speed.

 Local tourism can be interpreted in different ways.
 In this article speaking of “regional tourism”, we mean “local tourism” or “not far from home”.